 Rong Hong - ‘The Father of Chinese overseas students’

-In 1828, Rong Hong (Yung Wing) was born into a poor farming family in Guangdong China.
-At that time, education was often the last thing on a farmer's mind but Rong Hong's father sent him to a missionary school in Macau.
+In 1828, Rong Hong (Yung Wing) was born in Xiangshan, a county of Guangdong province across the water from Macau.
+When Rong Hong was 7 years old, his father sent him to a missionary school in Macau.
 This marked the beginning of his journey to overseas study and in 1854 led to him becoming the first Chinese student to graduate from Yale College.

 This period was not easy for China as the Opium War had changed China completely, but nonetheless, Rong Hong (Yung Wing) took the decision to return to his motherland to work for his people.
 He tried many different ways, such as opening factories, building industries and importing Western science and technology.
 In the process, he discovered that innovative education was one of the best ways to reform the country.
 As a result, Rong Hong persuaded the Qing Dynasty government to send young Chinese to the United States to study Western science and engineering.